pavlo-dot-dev/laravel-tron-module/README.md

 The following versions of PHP are supported by this version.

 * PHP 8.1 and older
-* PHP Extensions: Decimal, GMP, BCMath.
+* PHP Extensions: Decimal, GMP, BCMath, CType.
 * Laravel Queues